eminmtas/aligned_layer_tendermint/README.md

 grpcurl -plaintext localhost:9090 list
 ```

+The requests can be made programatically with any programming language containing the protobuf definitions.

 #### REST

 The node exposes REST endpoints via gRPC-gateway on port 1317.
 A swagger UI can be accesed at `localhost:1317`.